django-commons/django-tasks-scheduler/docs/index.md

 ---

 A database backed async tasks scheduler for django.
-This allows remembering scheduled jobs, their parameters, etc.
+This allows remembering scheduled tasks, their parameters, etc.

 ## Terminology